On quiver representations over $\mathbb{F}_1$: The coefficient quiver of a representation

-In this section, we show how to associate a colored quiver to each object in $\Rep(Q,\FF_1)_{\nil}$.
+In this section, we show how to associate a coefficient quiver to each object in $\Rep(Q,\FF_1)_{\nil}$.
 A similar idea for $Q = \wild_1$ was explored in \cite{szczesny2014hall}.
+This concept will prove essential for the results in following sections, as it reduces problems in $\Rep(Q,\FF_1)$ to purely combinatorial problems about coefficient quivers.

 Within the realm of quiver representations, similar constructions are widespread.
-For instance, our colored quiver will be a special case of the \emph{coefficient quiver} construction considered in \cite{Ringel1998}, and it will yield a \emph{quiver over $Q$} as in \cite{Kinser2010}.
+For instance, our coefficient quiver will be a coefficient quiver in the sense of \cite{Ringel1998}, and it will yield a \emph{quiver over $Q$} as in \cite{Kinser2010}.
 The authors would like to thank Ryan Kinser for alerting us to these connections.

-\begin{mydef} By a \emph{colored quiver} \footnote{We consider the coloring of vertices and arrows of $Q$.} $(Q,c_0, c_1)$ we mean a quiver $Q$ together with coloring maps

-where $C_0$ and $C_1$ are countable sets.
-We say that elements of $C_0$ are \emph{vertex colors} and elements of $C_1$ are \emph{arrow colors}. \end{mydef}

-\begin{mydef} Let $Q$ and $Q'$ be colored quivers with vertex colors $C_0$ and arrow colors $C_1$.
-Suppose that $v \in Q$ and $v' \in Q'$ are vertices of the quivers with the same color.
-Then by the \emph{quiver $Q''$ obtained by gluing $v$ and $v'$}, we mean that $Q''$ is the quotient quiver of $Q \sqcup Q'$ obtained from the partition\footnote{Roughly speaking, this is just identifying the vertices $v$ and $v'$ to obtain a bigger quiver $Q''$. $Q''$ has the same number of arrows as the disjoint union $Q\sqcup Q'$.}